sfoulsham/sfoulsham/README.md

 ## Hi, I'm Scarlett! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-- I'm interested in data analytics and visualisations, especially when used to produce actionable buisness insights!
+- I'm interested in data analytics and visualisations, especially when used to produce buisness insights!
 - I'm currently studying computational data science at the University of Sydney.
 - I'm learning about python, R, predictive modelling, and data manipulation.
-- I'm looking to hear advice from other data science students and professionals.
+- I love simplistic design and code and have incoporated that within my project work.
-- Please reach out if you have any advice or feedback!
+- I would love to hear any advice and feedback for my analytics work!